Why is it so difficult to trust in God when it comes to our love-life?

 I would place my trust, love, and everything I had in me into the relationship that was destined to go wrong because deep down, I knew these guys weren’t the ones for me.
-Yet I was willing to settle because of either a) I thought it wouldn’t get any better, or b) I simply had to work through the tough stuff in order to see the good stuff later on.
+Yet I was willing to settle because of either a) I thought it wouldn’t get any better, or b) there was simply some tough stuff I had to work through in order to see the good stuff later on.

 I never knew that I could balance the two relationships at the same time.
 It just honestly never occurred to me.

 I believe in my heart that the reason why women find it so difficult to trust in God with their love-life is that they do not know God well enough for that kind of trust.